robert-warneke/github-cards/README.md

 > ```

 ### ⚙️ Customization:
+You can customize the 'GitHub Repo Card' by providing query parameters in the URL.

 Query parameters are added after the main URL using the '?' character, followed by a series of key=value pairs, separated by '&'.

 > 🔍 Example: